 - The Sandman: The Corinthian has shades of this, where this trope meets the more reasonable horror trope of the Serial Killer.
 Guy who strips teenage boys to their underwear, ties them up, then cuts out their eyes to eat them?
 Freaky but not too out of place in a realistic setting.
 Immortal literal nightmare who's been doing this for about forty years running for his own amusement?
 Freakier.
 (And, of course, he has More Teeth than the Osmond Family in his eye sockets in lieu of eyes.
 Yet he can still see.
 And he can eat things with them, like people's fingers if they try to take his shades.
 And if he eats someone's eyes that way he can see things they've seen.)

-- Johnny the Homicidal Maniac.
-Throw Goth, Surreal Humor, Black Comedy and Surreal Horror in a blender and you get this. ...And Jhonen Vasquez's brain.
+- Johnny the Homicidal Maniac and its spin-offs.
+Throw Goth, Surreal Humor, Black Comedy and Surreal Horror in a blender and you get this... and the inside of Jhonen Vasquez's brain.